-1 This represents operating profit before share based payments expense and client relationship amortisation.
-Refer to the business and financial review on page 10 for the calculation of trading profit.
+1 This represents operating profit before amortisation and impairment of client relationships and goodwill, share based payments expense and extraordinary events.
+Refer to the business and financial review on page 11 for the calculation of trading profit.
 Trading profit is used by the Board to evaluate the performance of the Group.